arnesund/arnesund.github.io/_posts/2024-11-02-a-tiny-eval-dataset-for-large-language-vision-models.md

 Each image serves a specific purpose in testing different aspects of vision LLMs' capabilities.
 There's currently a bit much from Pokemon Go here, but on the other hand I still play and document achievements by taking screenshots so those screenshots are easily half of my camera roll too.

-For each vision-capable LLM, I'll post each image along with a small prompt, typically "Describe the photo or screenshot".
+I use a small prompt, typically something like "Describe the photo or screenshot", when testing each model.
 Different prompts might tease out higher quality descriptions of course, but we're doing a vibe check here and the most important part of that is the ability to discard a model as not interesting quickly.

 Below each image I'll include the output from each model I've tested.
 Plus a description of which models I still consider good or even best.